dhansel/IECDevice/README.md

   - ```IECFileDevice``` for creating higher-level devices that operate more like disk drives.
 The IECFileDevice interface is file-based, providing open/close/read/write functions.
     An example use for this class would be an [SD-card reader](examples/IECSD).
-    Any device created using this class automatically supports the [JiffyDos](#jiffydos-support) protocol for fast data transfers.
+    Any device created using this class automatically supports the [JiffyDos](#jiffydos-support) and [DolphinDos](#dolphindos-support) protocols for fast data transfers.

 So far I have tested this library on the following microcontrollers:
-  -  8-bit ATMega devices (Arduino Uno, Mega, Mini, Micro, Leonardo)
+  -  Arduino 8-bit ATMega devices (Uno R3, Mega, Mini, Micro, Leonardo)
+  -  Arduino Uno R4
   -  Arduino Due (32-bit)
   -  ESP32
   -  Raspberry Pi Pico